dagraham/etm-dgraham/README.md

     # true or false.
 If true, display dots connecting the item summary and
     # the right-hand details columns in tree views.

-    usedtime_minutes: {usedtime_minutes}
+    usedtime_minutes: 1
     # 0, 1, 6, 12, 30 or 60.
-Round off used times.
+Round up used times.
 With 0, no rounding is done
     # and times are reported in hours, minutes and seconds.
 With 1, after
-    # rounding off to the nearest minute, times are reported as hours and minutes.
+    # rounding up to the nearest minute, times are reported as hours and minutes.
-    # Otherwise, rounding is up to the specified integer and times are reported
+    # Otherwise, rounding is up to the nearest integer multiple of
-    # as floating point hours.
-E.g., with usedtime_minutes = 6, 1 minute would
+    # usedtime_minutes and times are reported as floating point hours.
+E.g.,
+    # with usedtime_minutes = 6, 1 minute would be rounded up to 6 minutes and
-    # be rounded up to 6 minutes and reported as 0.1 hours.
-Similarly 13
+    # reported as 0.1 hours.
+Similarly 13 minutes would be rounded up to 18
-    # minutes would be rounded up to 18 minutes and reported as 0.3 hours.
-Note
+    # minutes and reported as 0.3 hours.
+Note that when rounding is specified,
-    # that when rounding is specified, each "@u" timeperiod is rounded before
+    # each "@u" timeperiod is rounded before aggregation.

-    # aggregation.
+    usedtime_hours: 6
+    # 0, 1, 2, ..., 24.
+The daily goal for used time.
+This is used in engaged
+    # view to control the display of the daily used time bars.
+The goal is to
+    # to maximize the granularity of the bar when displaying this number of hours
+    # in the space allowed by the terminal width.

     journal_name: daily
     # Journal items with this index entry and with an @s entry will have the